Guide to Cabernet Franc & its wines

-may not necessarily be one of those grapes that you seek out when looking for wine.
+A guide to the Cabernet Franc grape and where it is grown, the characteristics of Cabernet Franc wine and what it tastes like plus what to eat with Cabernet Franc.
+Despite being in the 20 most planted grapes in the world, Cabernet Franc is not necessarily one of those grapes that you look for when choosing wine.
 It tends to keep a low profile - more of a bridesmaid than the bride.
-But, for years overlooked, Cabernet Franc is reckoned to be on the upward trend
+But, for years overshadowed particularly by Cabernet Sauvignon, Cabernet Franc is reckoned to be on the upward trend.

-As the name suggests it is in fact related to Cabernet Sauvignon though it was only about 20 years ago that DNA profiling confirmed Cabernet Franc to be a parent to Cabernet Sauvignon (the other being Sauvignon Blanc).
+The reason for the similarity to Cabernet Sauvignon is that Cabernet Franc and Cabernet Sauvignon are in fact related though it was only about 25 years ago that DNA profiling confirmed Cabernet Franc to be a parent to Cabernet Sauvignon (the other being Sauvignon Blanc).
 A fruity little number in more ways than one, Cabernet Franc has also been discovered to be a parent to Merlot and to Carmenère.

-Fruit characteristics abound in Cabernet Franc, think berries and cherries: raspberries, strawberries, blueberries, cherries along with plums.
-Other common aromas and flavours include green pepper, green olives, violets, sweet tobacco, graphite/ pencil shavings and blackcurrant bush leaf.
+Fruit characteristics abound in Cabernet Franc, think berries and cherries – raspberries in particular, strawberries, blueberries, cherries along with plums.
+Graphite or pencil shaving aromas are also typical.
+Other common aromas and flavours of Cabernet Franc include green pepper, green olives, violets, sweet tobacco and blackcurrant leaves.
+Generally the warmer the climate, the rounder and richer the Cabernet Franc wine and the more prominent the fruit aromas and flavours.
 The herbaceous aromas are more prominent when the grapes used in the wine have not been ripened fully.
 And this is the one downside to Cabernet Franc.

 Food Pairing with Cabernet Franc

 Cabernet Franc's acidity and body make it a good match for a number of different foods.
-Its herbaceous characteristics make it a particularly good match for game, lamb, duck and for herby and olive- and tomato-based dishes.
-It will go well with most red meats, with mushrooms, peppers and with many cheeses including brie, camembert, smoked cheeses and even goats cheese.
+Its berry and herbaceous characteristics make it a particularly good match for game, lamb, duck and for herby and olive- and tomato-based dishes.
+Warmer climate Cabernet Franc with its rich plum flavours will go well with most red meats, especially roast beef, with mushrooms, peppers and with many cheeses including brie, camembert, smoked cheeses and even goat’s cheese.

-But don't forget guideline number 1 of our food and wine-matching tips - look first at the intensity of the food and match heavier, more intensely flavoured wines with stronger-flavoured foods and lighter styles with more delicate flavours
+Don’t forget guideline number 1 of my food and wine-matching tips - look first at the intensity of the food and match heavier, more intensely flavoured wines with stronger-flavoured foods and lighter styles with more delicate flavours.